mikebin/hdp-demos/spark/README.md

   export PATH=$PATH:$SPARK_HOME/bin
   ```

-  Also, create or append to `$SPARK_HOME/conf/spark-defaults.conf` the followingfor HDP 2.2:
+  Also, create or append to `$SPARK_HOME/conf/spark-defaults.conf` the following for HDP 2.2:

   ```
   spark.driver.extraJavaOptions    -Dhdp.version=2.2.0.0-2041